ublanquet/training-angularjs/README.md

 Rewrite the actual code, to create a new AngularJS module named `app.hello`, that define a component `hello`.
 This component is reachable through the state named `hello`, bound to the url `/hello` In order to let `app` module using the new `app.hello` module, don't forget to add it as a dependency in `hello.component.js`.
-This step should produce the following files:
+Add some style to this component (ie: title in red) This step should produce the following files:
 ```sh
 app/hello/hello.html